kritth/BelleMaison/README.md

 ### Nice to have goodies:
 #### index.html
 - JS: Testimonial slide show, automatically changes every 10 seconds, and can force change it as well.
-- JS: Parallax header, menu should start at the center then scroll up to the top when reached 100vh.
+- ~~JS: Parallax header, menu should start at the center then scroll up to the top when reached 100vh.~~
-- JS: Parallax background on all background-image bgimg-x section.
+- ~~JS: Parallax background on all background-image bgimg-x section.~~
-- JS: Switch from buttons on header to dropdown menu under certain size
+- JS: Switch from buttons on header to dropdown menu under certain size.
 - JS: Replace digital clock with analog clock behind the welcome message.
+- JS: Decorate home section so it is not plain.